shin10kudev/weekend-code-challenge/04-add-up-to-one-number/SOLUTION.md

 }
 ```

 I will push a random number to the array as long as the `acc` is greater than zero and there is at least one more number to add to the array.
 The other case is where the `acc` has reached zero, meaning I've generated a path to the targetValue.
 Why do I still add a random number to the array?
-Well, because those are meant to be fillers.
+Well, because I still need to add some more random numbers to the array -- although I no longer have to worry if they will help me reach the target value or not.

 Otherwise, I will push the current value of `acc`, which will always be the ramaining value I need in order to get the target value.